5299. hupópiazó

 Phonetic Spelling: (hoop-o-pee-ad'-zo)

-Definition: to strike under the eye
+Definition: To strike under the eye, to buffet, to discipline

-Usage: I strike under the eye, hence: I bruise, treat severely, discipline by hardship, molest, annoy, harass, worry, exhaust.
+Meaning: I strike under the eye, hence: I bruise, treat severely, discipline by hardship, molest, annoy, harass, worry, exhaust.

 HELPS Word-studies